Huotes/CommitMaker/README.md

 The quickest way to a man's heart is with Chuck Norris' fist.

 Mac users swear by their Mac and PC users swear at their PC.

+Black holes are where God divided by zero.